-While Superman is apparently the star of the film (sorry Batman fans), the Death of Superman gifts us with a Justice League worth watching.
+While Superman is the obvious star of the movie (sorry Batman fans), The Death of Superman still gifts us with a Justice League worth watching.

 The Death of Superman wastes no time building up an emotional connection to the big blue guy in the sky.
-It not only displays the love and respect that the world held for him.
-But also shows the difficulties in the life of a guy who can literally walk on the sun.
+The film shows not only the love and respect that the world held for Superman but also showed the difficulties in his personal life.

 These aspects of the film help humanize the Man of Steel.
-And when the end finally came, the loss was impactful.
+And when the end finally came, they made the loss that much impactful.

 Doomsday does not disappoint.
 He is a force of rage and destruction that decimates the entire Justice League in minutes.

-But it’s the fight scenes with him that really stood out, as it blends in the bloodiness of Suicide Squad: Hell to Pay and the emotional depth of a classic Superman story.
+But it’s the fight scenes with Superman himself that really stood out, as it blends in the bloodiness of Suicide Squad: Hell to Pay with the emotional depth of a classic Superman story.